 5. Your sleep sucks

-Many studies have made a link between poor sleep and weight gain and obesity.
+Many studies have linked poor sleep, weight gain, and obesity.
 There’s no question that the rates of obesity have jumped significantly in the last several decades, but this trend has been paralleled by a trend in reduced sleep duration.
-There is increasing evidence that points to short sleep duration and poor sleep quality as new risk factors for the development of obesity.
+Increasing evidence points to short sleep duration and poor sleep quality as new risk factors for the development of obesity.